shellytalis/policy-model-tutorial/index.md

 In the **<<nameOfFile>>** you need to write the **name of the css file** that describes the style that you want the site to have.
 You can find our css file in our [GitHub](https://github.com/EilonBenIshay/PolicyModelsProjectFrontend2022).
+**Pay Attention!** You need to put the css file in the same folder as the html file.

 >In case of **_policy-models-default_** it will be like this: `style.css`